 o Production overhead is the sum of the costs of non-used production capacity**)

 **) For many production machines or lines (in QA called “operations”) the occupancy rate is initially or permanently lower or even low.
 However, putting all the costs of the operation on the few products to be processed is not realistic.
 The QA rules engine calculates for every operation the costs per hour, based on the standard production hours per annum and multiplies these with the estimated real production hours for the year to get the amount for direct costs.
 The difference between the total annual costs and the direct costs is “production overhead”.

 The user can define in how much detail the costs will be defined.
 QA accepts for instance for the calculations a lump sum for genuine overhead, but a cost specification in great detail is also possible.
 The production overhead figure is automatically derived from the virtual factory operation definitions.

-Also certain costs can be left out of the model.
+Also, certain costs can be left out of the model.
 For instance (part of) company management costs can be absorbed in the commercial markup when calculating the sales prices.
-The virtual factory model is flexible to accommodate any thinkable screnario.
+The virtual factory model is flexible to accommodate any thinkable scenario.

 The operations definition

 The third element in the QA virtual factory model next to the direct and overhead cost elements is the definition of the production elements, the “operations”.
 Both in-line, as well as stand-alone activities, are called operations, each consisting of one or more processes.